 How did you come to know about GeeksforGeeks?

 I came to knew about GeeksforGeeks when I started facing problems in Algorithms and Data Structures.
 Whenever I googled something that confused me I only found two dedicated resources on the web.
 And one of them was GeeksforGeeks, the other being Stackoverflow!

 This year in February, when I was practicing Graph Theory problems then I thought of contributing to GeeksforGeeks.
-I found few topics which were not yet published on GeekforGeeks despite deserving dedicated tutorials on them.
+I found few topics which were not yet published on GeeksforGeeks despite deserving dedicated tutorials on them.
 As far as I remember, the first article written by me for GeeksforGeeks was on finding Mother Vertex of a Graph.
 It gave me a lot of fun writing those articles.
-I was writing code that would be visible globally to anyone having a decent internet connection.
+I was writing code that would be visible globally to anyone having a descent internet connection.
 So that was a job of great responsibility.

 Then after my first article, I thought of giving some more time to this.
 Luckily I found an internship at GeeksforGeeks.
 My internship demanded exactly what I wanted- writing good and clean codes on new and challenging algorithms and data structures and yes I was being paid for doing all this!
 I started enjoying writing articles and contributing to GeeksforGeeks.
 The best part of writing GeeksforGeeks was the questions asked by other users on my articles.

 There were a few times when even after rigorous checks by me and the GeeksforGeeks team, few big bugs still managed to crawl in some of my codes which ultimately got corrected by other active geeks on the website.
 Thanks to them!

 Hence summarizing all of the above, this internship was my first internship and was a very challenging one which made me more interested in it.

 Explain your journey as GeeksforGeeks author and how being an author and critic helped you achieve your goals?